Riley O'Sullivan scored twice in a 4-0 win for Spalding United over Sutton Coldfield.

-Spalding United fight on, damaging defeat for Stamford AFC, play-off date set for March Town and a non league managerial departure
+Spalding United back on top after points deduction for title rival, damaging defeat for Stamford AFC, play-off date set for March Town and a non league managerial departure

+Harborough lost six points after fielding former Peterborough Sports midfielder Connor Kennedy in two games when he should have been suspended.

+Spalding are now the new league leaders with a two-point advantage over second-placed Anstey Nomads who have a game in hand on the Tulips.
+Anstey play that game in hand at home to eighth-placed Corby Town on Tuesday (April 16).

 The Tulips were 4-0 home winners against Sutton Coldfield Town on Saturday thanks to two goals from Riley O’Sullivan and one apiece from Peterborough United loanee Tyler Winters and Sam Bennett.